 Before planting, the roots of the raspberry plants should be soaked in a half-strength solution of ½ teaspoon of vitamin B1 growth stimulant per quart water for almost six hours.
 After this, planting should not be delayed because the small plants will not tolerate soaking longer than a day in the solution and will die soon with dry roots.

-If grower receives dormant bare-root plants before they are ready to plant, the plants should be put in refrigerator to keep them dormant.
+If the grower receives dormant bare-root plants before they are ready to plant, the plants should be put in a refrigerator to keep them dormant.

 Then a 1-foot deep and wide hole should be dug per plant on the chosen site of planting.
 The hole should be spacious enough to allow roots to spread.
 While planting multiple plants, it’s easier to dig a trench.

-Whether the plant is potted or bare-root, its crown should be kept 1-2 inch above the ground.
+Whether the plant is potted or bare-root, its crown should be kept 1-2 inches above the ground.